 TGbb editor: Change the subclause text as follows:

-This sub-clause provides the procedure by which PSDUs are converted to and from transmissions on the light communication wireless medium.
+This subclause provides the procedure by which PSDUs are converted to and from transmissions on the light communication wireless medium.

 During transmission, a PSDU (in the SU case) or one or multiple PSDUs (in the MU-MIMO downlink) are processed (i.e., scrambled and coded) and appended to the PHY preamble to create the PPDU.
 At the receiver, the PHY preamble is processed to aid in the detection, demodulation, and delivery of the PSDU.

-The LC PHY can be operated in tree principal modes, referred to as LC common mode, LC HE mode and LC optimized mode.
+The LC PHY can be operated in three principal modes, referred to as LC Common mode, LC HE mode and LC optimized mode.

-The LC common-mode is transmitted in the wavelength range between 800 and 1000 nm in single-input single-output (SISO) operation.
-In the LC common mode, data subcarriers are modulated using BPSK and forward error correction (FEC) is based on convolutional coding with code rate ½.
-The LC common mode provides support for 20 MHz bandwidth only.
+The LC Common mode (CM) is transmitted in the wavelength range between 800 and 1000 nm in single-input single-output (SISO) operation.
+In the LC Common mode, data subcarriers are modulated using BPSK and forward error correction (FEC) is based on convolutional coding with code rate ½.
+The LC Common mode provides support for 20 MHz bandwidth only.

 The LC HE mode is transmitted in the wavelength range between 800 and 1000 nm.
 In the LC HE mode, data subcarriers are modulated using BPSK, BPSK DCM, QPSK, QPSK DCM, 16-QAM, 16- QAM DCM, 64-QAM and 256-QAM.
 Forward error correction (FEC) coding (convolutional or LDPC coding) is used with coding rates of 1/2, 2/3, 3/4 and 5/6.
 The LC HE mode provides support for 20 MHz and 40 MHz, 80 MHz and 160 MHz contiguous channel widths, 80+80 MHz non-contiguous channel width.

-The LC optimized mode is transmitted between 380 nm and 1000 nm.
+The LC optimized (LCO) mode is transmitted between 380 nm and 1000 nm.
 In the LC optimized mode, data subcarriers are modulated using 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12 bits per symbol and forward error correction (FEC) coding is used based on LDPC with code rates of 1/2, 2/3, 5/6, 16/18 and 20/21.
 The LC optimized mode provides support for 50 MHz, 100 MHz and 200 MHz contiguous channel width.
 The LC optimized mode supports adaptive bitloading and distributed MIMO natively.

-While the LC common mode is mandatory, LC HE mode and LC optimized mode are both optional.
-All LC devices shall support the LC common mode and should support one optional mode.TGbb editor: Change the heading below as follows:
+TGbb editor: Change the heading below as follows:

-32.3.2 LC Common mode
+32.3.2 LC Common mode (CM)

 32.3.2.1 Introduction